 If you're thinking of using Airbnb for the first time, we have a $50.00 credit from us to use towards your first booking 🙂

 The average person doesn’t need to think twice about getting out of town for a 48-hour travel adventure or a long weekend.
 The only thing stopping you dead in your tracks is finding cheap flights.
 Please visit our helpful posts on Booking Flights.
 Personally, I’m all about simplicity so I recommend Skyscanner, the best way to search the best rates in flights.

 This post is dedicated to my friend Dimitra.

 On a more personal note… It was in Vienna when I found out about my friend/colleagues passing.
 She had lost her battle with ovarian cancer.
 I woke up to a text message from a friend of mine around 12:00 at night, asking me what time I would be attend the viewing.
 She didn’t know I was in Europe and 6 hours ahead of her and she didn’t know I didn’t know.
 Needless to say I could not sleep.
 The next day I wandered around Vienna like a zombie finally making it to St. Stephen’s Cathedral where i lit some candles and said a little prayer.

-For those who wish to donate money to fight ovarian cancer can do it through Ovarian Cancer of Canada
+When I returned home I donated money for a walk her best friend put together through Ovarian Cancer of Canada.
+For those who wish to donate money to fight ovarian cancer you can do it through Ovarian Cancer of Canada

-“D” as I would call here was only 29 and recently married.
-I miss her humour and here energy.
+“D” as I would call her was only 29 and recently married.
+I miss her humour and her energy.